Alpharetta, Babies and Toddlers

-- Top front teeth that slant out
+- Top front teeth that slant out,

 - Bottom teeth that tilt in

-- Misaligned jaws
+- Misaligned jaws,

-- The misshapen roof of the mouth
+- and the misshapen roof of the mouth.

-“The most common problem we see with extended pacifier use is a space in the front teeth, or an overbite,” says Dr. Nanna.
+“The most common problem we see with extended pacifier use is a space in the front teeth or an overbite,” says Dr. Nanna.
 “Children who use pacifiers past their toddler years are more likely to need braces and other dental work.”

 But how do you break the habit?

-Knowing there is a valid reason to stop your child’s pacifier use is one thing, but actually creating a plan to do it can be hard.
+Knowing there is a valid reason to stop your child’s pacifier use is one thing, but creating a plan to do it can be hard.
 Children become dependent on it, and it can be hard for the parent to take away out of fear it will make their child sad.

 Some parents find it easier to have their child quit the habit cold turkey.
 Perhaps they leave the pacifiers behind on a trip or encourage the child to leave their pacifiers under their pillow for the tooth fairy to take in exchange for a small trinket.

-Other parents may find it is extremely hard to stop the pacifier habit, so they can take small steps to discourage the child from sucking on it.
+Other parents may find it extremely hard to stop the pacifier habit, so they can take small steps to discourage the child from sucking on it.
 Parents can safely snip the end of the pacifier – this will make the pacifier less satisfying to suck on, so the child will eventually stop.
 Other parents may find putting something that tastes bad, such as white vinegar, on the end of the pacifier will help discourage the child.

 “It’s important to give your child positive reinforcement,” says Dr. Nanna.
 “Praise her when she leaves the pacifier at home, but never scold her when she does use it.
-If your child tends to suck on a pacifier when he is scared, tired or anxious, find other ways to help your child cope with those feelings so you can wean away the pacifier.”
+If your child tends to suck on a pacifier when he is scared, tired, or anxious, find other ways to help your child cope with those feelings so you can wean away from the pacifier.”